Riding Through Paris

 Yeah.
 And it's not to be exploited.
 But it is relinquished once it leaves a personal space, a private space.
 That's its goal.
 Humans making things, their goal is to communicate, to share ideas.

 This is an anti-precious approach.

 Absolutely.
-It’s for the common good.
+It's for the common good.
 Trying to make good things is for a common good.
-It’s not to make money.
-It’s not to make a name for yourself.
-It’s actually to add to the fabric of life—a good spot in the potentially bland world that we live in.
+It's not to make money.
+It's not to make a name for yourself.
+It's actually to add to a fabric of life—a good spot in the potentially bland world that we live in.

 So how important then is the origin—or the idea of the origin—for you?